thePatmanMI/android-runtime-docs/advanced-topics/execution-flow.md

 Android Runtime
 ---
-_Disclaimer: This author of this article assumes that you are familiar with the core concepts of [NativeScript](http://docs.nativescript.org/) and the [NativeScript Android Runtime](../overview.md)_
+_Disclaimer: The author of this article assumes that you are familiar with the core concepts of [NativeScript](http://docs.nativescript.org/) and the [NativeScript Android Runtime](../overview.md)_

 The Android Runtime is built on top of **[Google's V8 JavaScript Virtual Machine](#googles-v8)**.
 Pre-generated **[Metadata](#metadata-generator)** is embedded in the resulting application and as a result we get very efficient native access, while the **[Binding Generator](#binding-generator)** component takes care of the creation of custom Java classes build-time to extend Java/Android class functionality or serve as proxy.

 ---

 ## Google's V8
  V8 is the JavaScript Engine which compiles and executes the JavaScript code.
-It takes advantage of the [Just-In-Time technique](http://whatis.techtarget.com/definition/just-in-time-compiler-JIT) to process JavaScript code with great efficiency.
+It takes advantage of the [Just-In-Time Compilation technique](http://whatis.techtarget.com/definition/just-in-time-compiler-JIT) to process JavaScript code with great efficiency.
 [Read more.](https://developers.google.com/v8/)

 ## JNI
  JNI is the **Java Native Interface** that provides means for Java code to interact with native code.
 Put shortly - it allows a Java program to invoke functions in another C/C++ program and vice versa.
 In the context of a NativeScript application JNI is the communicational layer between the V8 JavaScript Engine and the platform - Java/Android code.
 [Read more.](http://developer.android.com/training/articles/perf-jni.html)